Saikat Chakrabarti

-Saikat Chakrabarti (born January 12, 1986) is an American political advisor, left-wing activist, and software engineer.
-He was formerly chief of staff to Alexandria Ocasio-Cortez, the U.S. representative from New York's 14th congressional district representing portions of the Bronx and Queens in New York City.
+Saikat Chakrabarti (Shoy-cot Choc-rah-bartee, born January 12, 1986) is an American political advisor, climate policy advocate, and software engineer.
+A progressive Democrat, Chakrabarti co-founded the Justice Democrats, which powered Alexandria Ocasio-Cortez's successful insurgent challenge to Representative Joe Crowley, and Chakrabarti served as her campaign manager.
+He then served as chief of staff to Ocasio-Cortez, who became the U.S. representative from New York's 14th congressional district, in 2019.

-On August 2, 2019, he left Ocasio-Cortez's office to run New Consensus, a group promoting the Green New Deal.
-He is currently running for Congress in California's 11th congressional district in the 2026 election.
+Chakrabarti left Ocasio-Cortez's office to run New Consensus, a group promoting the Green New Deal, whose development he led.
+He ran an unsuccessful campaign to succeed former House Speaker Nancy Pelosi as the representative for California's 11th congressional district in the 2026 U.S House election.
+Chakrabarti was a founding engineer at Stripe, Inc. and began his political career as the director of organizing technology for Senator Bernie Sanders' 2016 presidential campaign, which he joined in its early stages.

 Early life and career

-Chakrabarti was born in 1986 to Samir and Sima Chakrabarti in Fort Worth, Texas.
-His father, Samir, was born in Dhaka, Bengal Presidency (now Dhaka, Bangladesh) one year prior to the Partition of India and later sought refuge with his parents and nine siblings in Kolkata, India.
+Chakrabarti was born into an Indian Bengali Hindu family in 1986 to Samir and Sima Chakrabarti in Fort Worth, Texas.
+Chakrabarti's mother was native to Kolkata, Bengal Presidency.
+His father, Samir, was born in Dhaka, one year prior to the Partition of India and later sought refuge with his parents and nine siblings in Kolkata, India.
+Samir married a local girl, establishing a new family.
 Chakrabarti's parents immigrated to New York City in 1979 where Saikat's older sister, Urmi, was born.

-Chakrabarti graduated from Paul Laurence Dunbar High School in Forth Worth, Texas in 2003.
-He then went on to attend Harvard University, graduating in 2007 with a Bachelor of Arts in computer science.
-Chakrabarti worked at Bridgewater Associates followed by six years in Silicon Valley at a number of startups.
+Chakrabarti graduated from Paul Laurence Dunbar High School in Fort Worth in 2003.
+He then went on to attend Harvard University, graduating in 2007 with a Bachelor of Arts (BA) in computer science.
+Chakrabarti worked at investment management firm Bridgewater Associates, followed by six years in Silicon Valley at a number of startups.
 Chakrabarti co-founded a web design company called Mockingbird and served as the second engineer at the payments processing company Stripe.
 According to his financial disclosures, Chakrabarti holds at least $50 million worth of equity in Stripe.